Shonueld/Lego_DB/peer_review_responses.md

 12. overall more precise error messages would be helpful
 - Addressed from the previous changes that no longer just return 500s

 1. Under @router.get("/{user_id}/friends/{friend_id}/activity", status_code=status.HTTP_200_OK) and @router.get("/{user_id}/friends", status_code=status.HTTP_200_OK) both functions are called get_friends
+- Function name was changed on both endpoints

 2. When creating users or adding friends, there can be logging implemented to allow for easier backend debugging.
+- Table added to log and see which user is following who.

 3. On @router.post("/{user_id}/friends", status_code=status.HTTP_201_CREATED), where it returns {"message": "Invalid ids or attempting to enter duplicates"}, it could be more clear as to whether it is because of invalid ids or attempting to enter duplicates.
+-

 4. user_id is fetched multiple times, a abstract helper function can help reduce repetition
 5. In sets.py and other files where a dictionary is being returned, response models can be used for clarity.
 6. Friends for now stores a one directional friendship, a bidirectional design may make more sense.
 If you wanted to keep it one directional, perhaps a follower and following may make more sense.